nicojourdain/nicojourdain.github.io/index.md

 ## Research Interests
-I am currently working on the interactions between the Antarctic Ice Sheet and the climate system at IGE, Grenoble, France.
-My main aim is to reduce uncertainty on sea level projections.
+I am a senior researcher, currently working on the interactions between the Antarctic Ice Sheet and the climate system at IGE, Grenoble, France.
+My main aim is to better estimate and eventually reduce the uncertainty on sea level projections.
 Previously, I worked on tropical cyclones, the Indo-Pacific climate, and ocean-atmosphere interactions, at IRD, Nouméa, New Caledonia, and at CCRC-UNSW, Sydney, Australia.
 A large part of my work is based on numerical models designed to simulate some physical constituents of the climate system.

 [.](/myphotos_dir/myphotos.md).